LocateIT/trends.earth/docs/source/background/understanding_indicators15.rst

 To assess changes in land cover users need land cover maps covering the study area for the baseline and target years.
 These maps need to be of acceptable accuracy and created in such a way which allows for valid comparisons.
-|trends.earth| uses ESA CCI land cover maps as the default dataset, but local
-maps can also be used.
+LDMS uses ESA CCI land cover maps as the default dataset, but local maps can also be used.
 The indicator is computed as follows:

 #.
 Reclassify both land cover maps to the 7 land cover classes needed for